rfl-urbaniak/LegalProbabilismBNs/index.md

 ### Set-up

 First, you need to install the relevant R libraries.
+The crucial one is `bnlearn` [by Marco Scutari](https://www.bnlearn.com/about/) (who was also kind enough to include some functionalities when I inquired about them).
 This is a bit tricky, because some of them have to be installed through BiocManager.
 One way to go is this: